EricThomson/deepglue/CONTRIBUTING.md

 If unsure, just do your best to match the existing style, and we'll help fine-tune things in the PR!

 deepglue functions are currently divided into four utility modules (plotting, file, training, and runtime utilities).
-If you need help deciding where your code should go, please open an issue and reach out!
+If you need help deciding where your code should go, feel free to ask.
+It's not always obvious.

 ## Code of Conduct